423A Burrill Hall

 Postdoc 2010-2014 University of Texas Southwestern Medical Center, Dallas, TX

-Molecular mechanisms underlying neural plasticity in health and disease
+Molecular mechanisms underlying excitability homeostasis in health and disease

-A hyperexcitable brain circuit is a common neurological abnormality observed in patients with various psychiatric and neurodevelopmental disorders, including schizophrenia and bipolar, mood disorders, and autism spectrum disorders.
-Identifying and understanding the mechanisms that regulate neuronal excitability will likely reveal novel therapeutic targets for these diseases.
-My laboratory utilizes various approaches including molecular and cell biology, biochemistry, electrophysiology, and mouse genetics to understand the regulation of neuronal excitability at synaptic, network and system levels.
+An imbalance in neuronal and synaptic excitability is a common abnormality observed in patients with various psychiatric and neurological disorders, including schizophrenia and bipolar, mood disorders, epilepsy and autism spectrum disorders.
+Identifying and understanding the mechanisms underlying the regulation of excitability will potentially reveal novel therapeutic targets for these diseases.
+My laboratory utilizes various approaches including molecular and cell biology, biochemistry, electrophysiology, and mouse genetics to understand the regulation of excitability homeostasis at synaptic, neuronal, network and system levels.
 Two particular areas in which my laboratory studies include:

-1) Ubiquitin proteasome system (UPS)-mediated protein degradation in homeostatic neural plasticity
+1) Ubiquitin proteasome system (UPS)-mediated protein degradation in excitability homeostasis

 2015 NARSAD Young Investigator Award